pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 This chapter details the setup and operation of the financial nervous system of the Legacy Codex.
 We utilize **QuickBooks Online (QBO)** as our core ledger, integrated with our operational tools (SuiteDash, Financial Tracker, North Star Dashboard v3) for seamless data flow.
 This system provides real-time financial visibility, ensures compliance, and enables data-driven decision-making.

-The "Financial Truth Engine" is what we call our accounting systemâ€”it tells you exactly what's happening in your business, when it's happening, and why.
+The "Financial Truth Engine" is what we call our accounting system—it tells you exactly what's happening in your business, when it's happening, and why.
 Without it, you're flying blind.
 With it, you have the visibility and control needed to scale from startup to $10M+ and beyond.

 ---